Skip to content

 All UCAS applications are read independently by two members of the Admissions Team.
 Achieved grades form the basis of the decision-making process.
 Offers are made to all applicants whose UCAS forms show evidence of their capacity or potential to benefit from our degree programmes.
 The Personal Statement is used to identify any exceptional circumstances that may need to be taken into account.

 Applicants who are to be made an offer are normally invited to join us on one of our Visit Days.
 Invitations are normally sent out within four weeks of the Admissions Tutors receiving the UCAS form.
-The visit normally includes an informal discussion with a Mathematics lecturer that enables applicants to raise any questions they may have and allow us the opportunity of finding out more about your interests and ambitions.
-This discussion has no bearing on the offer given to applicants and does not form part of the selection process.
+Applicants may request an informal discussion with a Mathematics lecturer to raise any questions they may have.

 The visit also includes a guided tour of the School and the University campus, allowing applicants to see facilities such as the library and Students' Union.
 Applicants also have the opportunity to talk to present students and find out what life as a Mathematics student is really like.
 If the dates we suggest for the visit are inconvenient, an alternative date can usually be arranged.
 If an applicant chooses not to attend or is unable to attend, this will not affect their offer or likelihood of receiving an offer.